LifelikeDev/Landing-Page-of-Doran-Website/README.md

 # Landing-Page-of-Doran-Website

 This is a clone with few changes of the landing page of the website of Doran.
+This clone is not responsive yet.

 You may find the actual website of Doran here https://www.kdoran.co/